ugultopu/React-Tic-Tac-Toe/README.md

 ## **[Try it here][Live Version]**

 [This project][the project] contains my improvements on the [official React tutorial].
-Some of them are:
+You can [view the code differences][differences from official tutorial] between my version and the offical version.
+Some of my improvements are:

 - Redesigned the code so that instead of storing the whole board for each step, therefore requiring `boardWidth * boardHeight *